zmcddn/coding-interview-guide/README.md

 To summarize, there are really just two points:

-1. Don't be afraid at looking the solution
+1. Don't be afraid at looking at the solution
 2. If you are blocked, see point 1

 ### Pay close attention to these when solving problem (gain max value of leetcode problem)